U.S. Stocks Climb After Stumble

 "While the [market] outlook is generally positive, there are a lot of risk factors out there," said Richard Benson, co-head of portfolio investments at Millennium Global Investments.
 "I'm positive but worried."

+Goldman Sachs Group Chairman Lloyd Blankfein on Wednesday sounded a warning about the markets, saying that some of what he sees "unnerves" him.

+"Things have been going up for too long," he told attendees at a Handelsblatt business conference in Frankfurt.

-The Stoxx Europe 600 rose less than 0.1%.
-Many investors were looking ahead to the next monetary policy meeting of the European Central Bank on Thursday.
+Earlier, the Stoxx Europe 600 rose less than 0.1%, with many investors looking ahead to the next monetary policy meeting of the European Central Bank on Thursday.

 Most expect the ECB to hold off until next month to announce the start of winding down its EUR2.3 trillion ($2.7 trillion) stimulus program.
 But investors were awaiting comments by ECB President Mario Draghi, who is expected to offer clues about the stimulus phaseout.